Finding a bit of quiet in Florence's bustling center

 If you are roaming Florence between Piazza della Repubblica and Ponte Vecchio and you have had enough of the stores, gelato shops, pizza places and tourists (mostly the tourists) then, duck down the little road called Borgo Santi Apostoli for a breath of air and some much desired silence.

-This little road, and the church it is named after, can pretty much sum up the story of Florence in miniature.
+This antique via, and the church it is named after, can pretty much sum up the story of Florence in miniature.
 It encompasses the Romans, Charlemagne also known as Charles the Great, the second "Wall" of the city and it even includes a bit of the Crusades and Michelangelo...if you are inclined to believe any of the legends and stories that float around.

 Built Outside the City Walls